-Recently 45 year old patient came to our clinic.
+Recently a 45 year old patient came to our clinic.
 A year ago he had a total left knee replacement.
 The pain in the knee affected by osteoarthritis was gone but the active ROM was restricted.
 PT was able to recover knee active flexion up to 90 degrees only.

 Approximately a month ago he developed the clinical picture of left side Sciatic Nerve Neuralgia with acute pain, severe numbness and burning pain on the posterior leg and especially on the bottom of the foot.
 He also developed muscle weakness on the left to the degree that he was not able to support his weight while standing on the toes of his left foot.
 The evaluation pointed to the tibial division of the sciatic nerve as being mostly affected.
 An MRI indicated 5 mm herniation of L5 intervertebral disk with significant spinal stenosis.